explaining The Loneliness of Sonia and Sunny

-What causes the Loneliness of Sonia and Sunny?
+We look into possible causes for the Loneliness of Sonia and Sunny.
 Psychology and sociology have explanations for these characters in Kiran Desai’s book, which is shortlisted in the running for 2025 Booker Prize.

-Sonia Shah and Sunny Bhatia could be affected by their respective broken families.
-Sonia lived with her mom after her parents broke up.
-She lacks her father figure.
-Being the daughter of her immigrant mom, she has low social capital; meaning little social resources to help her.
-She is disconnected from her culture and society.
+Sonia Shah and Sunny Bhatia could be affected by their respective families.
+Sonia Shah, studying in the US, is disconnected (and lonely) from her culture and society.

 High cost of living, small family units, more time spent online, number of public spaces decrease, and size of free public spaces decrease.